tryretool/retool-app-exchange/usage-viewer/README.md

 CREATE USER read_only_user WITH PASSWORD 'secure_password';
 ```

-To assign the required permissions, connect to `hammerhead_production` and use the following commands:
+To assign the required permissions, connect to the Retool storage database and use the following commands:

 ```
-GRANT CONNECT ON DATABASE hammerhead_production TO read_only_user;
+GRANT CONNECT ON DATABASE retool_storage_database TO read_only_user;
 GRANT USAGE ON SCHEMA public TO read_only_user;
 GRANT SELECT ON pages TO read_only_user;
 GRANT SELECT ON folders TO read_only_user;